There are a million good reasons to visit Switzerland

 As I made my way through the Swiss countryside on an intercity train from Zürich to Lugano, I couldn’t help but think that, as far as countries are concerned, Switzerland is the effortless prom queen.

 On my first trip to Switzerland, I was equipped with a Swiss Travel Pass, granting me unlimited train journeys throughout the country.
-A couple of years later, I realised my dream of moving to Switzerland and lived in the Alps for 6 months.
-Working remotely at the time, I was able to jet off and discover as much of this beautiful country as I could.
+A couple of years later, I fulfilled my dream of moving to Switzerland and lived in the Alps for 6 months.
+Working remotely at the time, I was able to jet off and discover much of this beautiful country – or at least, the Eastern half.

 So, why should you visit Switzerland?